jcksnvllxr80/hello-pyscript/README.md

 Run Python in your Browser without having python installed on your local machine.
 For more information visit [here](https://realpython.com/pyscript-python-in-browser/)

+more cool ways to use pyscript [here](https://datasciencesphere.com/project/pyscript-python-html-complete-tutorial/) and [here](https://blog.logrocket.com/pyscript-run-python-browser/)

+This repo has a few examples of ways py-script can be used.

 ---

 ## Make sure your server is running: